Garden Reach Shipbuilders & Engineers: Specifications

-Naval Surface Gun (NSG) 30 mm
+30 mm Naval Surface Gun

-The Naval Surface Gun NSG is a 30 mm autocannon developed indigenously by GRSE in partnership with technology and production partners – Blue Horizons Strategic Engineering (BHSEL) and Elbit Systems.
+The Naval Surface Gun (NSG) is a 30 mm autocannon developed by GRSE in partnership with technology and production partners – Blue Horizons Strategic Engineering Limited (BHSEL) and Elbit Systems.
 The gun also employs an indigenous Electro Optical Fire Control System.
-The gun, with an indigenous content of 60%, was developed within a timeframe of two years.
-GRSE successfully completed the Sea Acceptance Trials of the gun on 22 May 2025.
-The guns equip Arnala-class and Mahe-class corvettes.
+The gun has an indigenous content of 60% and was developed within a timeframe of two years.
+The Sea Acceptance Trials of the gun was completed on 22 May 2025.
+The guns will equip the Arnala-class and Mahe-class corvettes.

 Further procurement of the gun system for the Indian Navy and Coast Guard was cleared by the Defence Acquisition Council of the Ministry of Defence on 23 October 2025.
 The gun will be employed for low intensity maritime and anti-piracy operations.

+Dredger development

+On 2 September 2026, at SMM Hamburg in Germany, GRSE signed a memorandum of understanding (MoU) with Dutch shipbuilder Damen for design and development of advanced dredgers in India.
+Danen's technical expertise in includes trailing suction hopper dredgers and water injection dredgers.
+The companies are already collaborating on the construction of a 1000 m3 dredger for Bangladesh Inland Water Transport Corporation.